Benoy K. Behl: Documentary films

 He has made a critically acclaimed film on Guru Padmasambhava which has been screened at many forums.

 In 2014, Behl, in collaboration with his friend Rahul Bansal, made a landmark documentary film on yoga, Yoga – An Ancient Vision of Life.
-The film, shot in several locations including India, Germany and the U.S.A, also features the last interview with the reputed yoga guru, BKS Iyengar.
+The film, shot in several locations including India, Germany and the US, also features the last interview with the reputed yoga guru, BKS Iyengar.

 Indian Roots of Tibetan Buddhism

 A film made by Benoy Behl for Ministry of External Affairs, Government of India.
 It has extensive interviews with the Dalai Lama.
 The film has won several International Film Festival Awards, including at the prestigious Madrid International Film Festival.

 Press reports about the acclaimed film are on the links below.

 Series of films on 'Spectacular India'

 The Hindu newspaper states: "Art historian and filmmaker Benoy K Behl has completed shooting and documentation of the culture of the six North-Eastern states and West Bengal for his series on Doordarshan titled "Spectacular India".
-The 52 film series also showcases the tribal dances of the North-East states."
+The 52-film series also showcases the tribal dances of the North-East states."

 India has a rich variety of culture, landscape, architecture, traditions, customs, dances and music.
 This series of films presents significant glimpses of this "spectacular country".

 These 52 films take us on an enthralling journey from the Kashmir Valley to Kanyakumari and from Tripura to the coast of Maharashtra.

 The camera takes us into the lives of the forgotten Aryan tribes living in a remote corner of Ladakh, who wear numerous fresh flowers in their head-dress every day; to the invisible Aakash Linga in the Chidambaram Temple in Tamil Nadu; to the frozen icy deserts of Spiti; to the great Nunnery of Buddhist Anis in remote Arunachal Pradesh and to the exquisite Raas Lila of Manipur.